 Tucked away in southern Utah, the Valley of the Gods offers a tranquil escape into a miniature version of Monument Valley.
 This secluded desert gem features towering red rock formations, serene landscapes, and opportunities for dispersed camping under some of the clearest night skies in the region.
 It’s perfect for adventurers seeking solitude and breathtaking scenery.

-A captivating glimpse into the region’s rich history, Newspaper Rock is a large rock panel covered with over 650 petroglyphs created by various Native American cultures.
-The intricate carvings tell stories that span thousands of years, making it a must-see for history buffs and cultural enthusiasts.
+A captivating glimpse into the region’s rich history, Newspaper Rock is a large sandstone panel covered with over 650 petroglyphs created by various Native American cultures dating back nearly 2,000 years.
+Located on a quiet road into the Needles District of Canyonlands, it’s one of the Southwest’s most concentrated displays of ancient rock art.
+The intricate carvings tell stories that span back through time, making it a must-see for history buffs and cultural enthusiasts.

 The Southwest is home to some of the best dark sky parks in the world, offering unparalleled stargazing experiences.
 Parks like Bryce Canyon, Goblin Valley, and Great Basin provide stunning views of the Milky Way, meteor showers, and constellations in skies untouched by light pollution.
 Perfect for astronomy lovers and anyone looking to marvel at the universe.